bgdawes/dotfiles/linux_documentation/linux_notes.md

 I watched a youtube video to set up the N64 pad - the trick here was that the yellow buttons are considered the 'right joystick'.

+Setting up controller 2: for whatever reason, I really wanted to play Gyromite on the NES and the game requires two controllers, one to move the player and one to lift the pipes up and down.
+I wanted both player 1 and player 2 controllers to map to the same controller in retroarch.
+To do this I navigated to `settings > input > RetroPad Binds` in retroarch.
+From there, I navigated to `Port 2 Controls` and selected the same controller (`Microsoft X-Box 360 pad`) under `Device Index` that I have listed in `Port 1 Controls`.
+This worked and doesn't seem to have messed up any other controller setup.
+Found a reference on how to do this on reddit here: https://www.reddit.com/r/RetroArch/comments/tx6jsc/how_to_control_player_1_2_with_the_same_controller/

 ##### Genesis USB controller setup

 This one took me awhile so I wanted to document.